streamreasoning/streamreasoning.github.io/_events/srmci2022.md

 <a href="https://www.mvv-muenchen.de/plaene-bahnhoefe/bahnhofsinformation/station/neuperlach-sued/index.html">Neuperlach Süd</a>.
 After arriving, take the southern exit and turn directly left, which brings you to a side-entrance of the campus.

+In case you have any questions, feel free to contact the local organisers Darko Anicic: darko.anicic(at)siemens.com and Patrik Schneider: patrick-schneider(at)siemens.com.
+For emergencies you also can reach us under: +49 174 4912028

 ## Accomodation and Travel